gmoraleda/moraleda.info/blog/_posts/2021-07-27-github-actions.md

 ---
 layout: post
-title: Build and deploy a Jekyll blog using GitHub Actions
+title: Build and deploy a Jekyll site using GitHub Actions
 ---

 One thing I really enjoy about [my current company](https://minddoc.de/) is how we leverage the power of GitHub actions to run many different tasks in our workflows: from linting and formatting, to creating releases or deploy apps to App Store Connect.